Although Hurricane Florence’s and her rainfall is gone, the destruction it has caused isn’t over yet. Not even close…

 City officials want to ensure that everyone gets sufficient time to evacuate if the waters continue to rise and crest at the levels that have been forecasted.
 They also want to warn people not to get too complacent as they’ve witnessed the rainfall stop, and then try to get back home.

 The swollen rivers have also put Fayetteville City in danger.
 City manager Doug Hewett stated that the residents might get too complacent as the rain has some to an end – and consequently try to go back home, which is dangerous.
 Over 12,000 residents could be harmed if the river rises at the same pace.
 Cape Fear River might crest to its highest level ever, over 62 feet, by the next week.

-While we at Complete agree with much of USA Today’s analysis our twenty plus years in the industry lead us to believe that the wind damage will be much higher.
+While we at Complete agree with much of USA Today’s analysis, our twenty-plus years in the industry lead us to believe that the wind damage will be much higher.
 The increase in damage is not necessarily because of the additional structural damage but because of the time these structures spent without power and by the time it rained there was wind allowing the leaks to get worse.
 That coupled with no one around to make necessary repairs will push the damage claims higher.

-Having worked the last 2 decades of storms to hit North Carolina from Bertha to Fran to Bonnie, Flo, Isabel and now Florence we have seen it all.
+Having worked the last 2 decades of storms to hit North Carolina from Bertha to Fran to Bonnie, Flo, Isabel, and now Florence, we have seen it all.
 And as a home or business owner you must remember you will be dealing with Lots of wet interiors with very light exteriors subject to damage.

 Officials know that a ton of work remains in the recovery efforts.
-Immediate recovery efforts must be made immediately if damage is to be controlled.
-Crews must continue working on order to restore power, reopen roads, restore medical services and contain hazardous materials.
+Immediate recovery efforts must be made immediately if the damage is to be controlled.
+Crews must continue working in order to restore power, reopen roads, restore medical services and contain hazardous materials.
 It is only with consistent and urgent assistance from the government that the region will be able to recover from the impact of Hurricane Florence, and get back to normalcy.